moliver28/research-handbook/content/handbook/solutions-architects/tools-and-resources/trial-guidelines.md

 Note: you do not have to add projects in this account to trial Duo Pro features in your IDE.
 Simply generate a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to configure the supported [IDE extension](https://docs.gitlab.com/ee/user/project/repository/code_suggestions/supported_extensions.html).
 You will be able to use [Code Suggestions](https://docs.gitlab.com/ee/user/project/repository/code_suggestions/) and [Duo Chat](https://docs.gitlab.com/ee/user/gitlab_duo_chat/).
 However, AI features implemented in the UI such as [Repository X-ray](https://docs.gitlab.com/ee/user/project/repository/code_suggestions/repository_xray.html) will not be available.   |
 | Self Managed Enterprise Edition Premium | Request a trial via [this online form](https://about.gitlab.com/solutions/gitlab-duo-pro/self-managed-and-gitlab-dedicated-trial/) and follow [these instructions](https://docs.gitlab.com/ee/subscriptions/subscription-add-ons.html#on-self-managed-and-gitlab-dedicated). |

+## Learning how to use the platform

+No matter if you are using GitLab for the first time or willing to improve your current usage, these resources will help you get started.
+Learning best practices will help you gain proficiency during your trial:

+- Go through the extensive [documentation](https://docs.gitlab.com/) and review the [tutorials](https://docs.gitlab.com/?tab=Tutorials)
+- [GitLab University](https://university.gitlab.com/): A collection of trainings and certifications (both free and paid)
+- [GitLab Youtube channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg): Find demos, use cases, recorded webinars and more
+- [The resource page](https://about.gitlab.com/resources/) for reports, ebooks, webcast, etc
+- [GitLab Blog](https://about.gitlab.com/blog/): search for topics of interest including tips, use cases, etc
+- [Join the community](https://about.gitlab.com/community/) and become a member through various programs
+- Ask your questions and find answers from existing GitLab users on the [GitLab Forum ](https://forum.gitlab.com/)
+- If you are already a Premium customer, you can get help from the support team